-Forensic science is the application of scientific principles and methods to determine facts of legal significance.
+Forensic Science is the application of scientific principles and methods to determine facts of legal significance.
 The B.S. in Forensic Science at Western Carolina University is a laboratory-based degree with a curriculum that focuses heavily on science and mathematics courses.
-The outstanding curriculum was designed by retired F.B.I. agent Dr. Mark Wilson, and seeks to prepare students for work in crime laboratories following graduation.
+The outstanding curriculum was designed to prepare students for work in crime laboratories following graduation.
 All students in the program will receive hands-on training on equipment and instrumentation that is found in crime laboratories worldwide.
 Additionally, our program boasts a highly qualified forensic faculty to provide you with excellent training in this exciting discipline.

-Note: We are not affiliated with the WCU FOReST decomposition facility (the "body farm").
-For more information about the FOReST, please contact Director Dr. Cheryl Johnston (828-227-2816, email@example.com).
+Note: We are not affiliated with the WCU FOREST decomposition facility (the "body farm").
+For more information about the FOREST, please contact Collections and Facility Curator, Dr. Rebecca George at 828.227.2816 or email email@example.com.

-The Forensic Science Program at Western Carolina University has cutting-edge research facilities that have been designed to mimic crime laboratories nationwide.
-Our upper-level coursework enables students to gain hands-on experience using advanced analytical instrumentation.
+The Forensic Science Program at Western Carolina University has cutting-edge research and teaching facilities that have been designed to mimic crime laboratories nationwide.
+These facilities enable all students in the program to gain hands-on experience using advanced analytical instrumentation to process evidentiary-type samples.

 The Forensic Science Program at Western Carolina University is interdisciplinary and enables you to complete coursework in many different departments.
 Follow the links below for additional information about related programs.